 Notice the numbers on the extreme right side of the chart, such as 20/40 and 20/70?
 They are the visual acuity measurements, also called Snellen fractions.
 The number on the left of the “/” symbol is your distance in feet from the chart, kept constant at 20 feet (or around 6.1 metres).
 The number on the right of the “/” symbol is the distance at which a person with normal eyesight can read the letters in the same line.
 For example, if you have 20/50 vision, it means that your vision is worse than average and that at twenty feet away, you can read the letters that most people can read from 50 feet away.

 20/20 vision is just the visual acuity of the average individual.
 It is possible to have a visual acuity that is better than 20/20!
 20/15 vision, for example, is better because it means that at 20 feet, you can see clearly what a normal individual can only see from 15 feet away.

 Also, bear in mind that having 20/20 vision does not mean that you have perfect vision, because the measurement is only a sign of clarity of vision at a distance.
 Other measures of sight like peripheral vision, depth perception, colour vision and more make up the total visual ability of an individual.

 If my vision is less than 20/20, what can I do?

 If you are not able to see your surroundings clearly, you should visit your eye doctor as soon as possible to ascertain what eye condition you might have.
-In most cases, you should be able to get corrective eyewear like prescription spectacles or contact lenses that would be able to restore your corrected vision to 20/20.
+In most cases, you should be able to get corrective eyewear like prescription spectacles or contact lenses that would be able to restore your corrected vision to 20/20 vision.